culleculyintzo/savings-round-up-tool/README.md

+# Notes from the Developer

+05.21.2024 @ 21:04
+Howdy y'all!
+This is my very first project and it is _very_ much a practice/learning project so I doubt anyone will be reading this.
+However, I did want to say, if you do somehow find yourself here, reading this...
+You're welcome.

+On a serious note: The following tool was built in part with YNAB's handy dandy API Starter Kit and with a lot of rubberducking with ChatGPT (v.
+4).
+Even though I do not have ChatGPT ever write the code for me, it is a "colleague" I can bug at all hours of the day without interrupting something important. _If you use ChatGPT make sure to double check the information it gives you!_

+Take a peak below at the instructions I used to create this very tool!
+Otherwise, you can find the Starter Kit [here](https://github.com/ynab/ynab-api-starter-kit).

+_Au revoir, Shoshana!_

 # YNAB API Starter Kit

 Do you want to build a web app with the [YNAB API](https://api.ynab.com/), but are not sure how to get started?